Liveaboard Bahamas Aggressor II – Diving with tiger sharks

 Encounters with other sharks

-Not only Tiger Beach is full of action – in other spots like El Dorado, Fish Tail and Mini Wall, you’ll dive among a variety of shark species.
-Think curious Caribbean reef sharks, imposing lemon sharks and relaxed nurse sharks resting under the rocks.
-Sometimes they circle around you by the dozens.
+Not only Tiger Beach is full of action – in other places such as El Dorado, Fish Tail and Mini Wall you will dive among various shark species.
+Think curious Caribbean reef sharks, imposing lemon sharks and relaxed nurse sharks resting under rocks.
+Sometimes they circle around you by dozens.
 These encounters are impressive but calm and well-guided, allowing you to get very close to these fascinating animals in a safe and respectful way.

 The liveaboard